rails/rails/guides/source/association_basics.md

-If you wish to enforce [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity) at the database level, add the [`foreign_key: true`](active_record_migrations.html#foreign-keys) option to the ‘reference’ column declarations above.
+If you wish to enforce [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity) at the database level, add the [`foreign_key: true`](active_record_migrations.html#foreign-keys) option to the `reference` column declarations above.
 This will ensure that the `author_id` in the books table must correspond to a valid `id` in the `authors` table,